kshedden/muscato/README.md

 ```

 Instead of using a fasta input file, it is also possible to use a
-plain text file with the format `id<tab>sequence<newline>`.
-The
+plain text file with the format `id<tab>sequence<newline>` for each
-sequence should consist of the upper-case characters A, T, G, and C.
+target sequence.
+The sequence should consist of the upper-case
-Any other letters are replaced with 'X'.
+characters A, T, G, and C.  Any other letters are replaced with 'X'.

 The `muscato_prep_targets` script accepts a `-rev` flag in which
 reverse complement target sequences are added to the database along